 Whether it’s your prized animals or something else, here are some ideas to consider when including unique assets in your estate plan.

-In the case of the 75 horses mentioned above, however, the owner had created a well-thought-out estate plan that took into account both the animals and their heirs.
-The owner had planned well, and had set aside enough liquidity to help provide for the horses’ well-being as well as support family members entrusted with their care.
-The owner even left a detailed file on each horse to outline their needs and who would be their first choice to sell to in the future.
+In the case of the horses mentioned above, however, the owner had created a well-thought-out estate plan that took into account both the animals and their heirs.
+The owner had a conversation with several possible caregivers before determining who should inherit the ranch with several horses and had set aside enough liquidity to help provide for the horses’ well-being as well as support those entrusted with their care.

-Gregory says that smooth transitions such as this are the result of carefully reviewing an estate plan to make sure nothing gets overlooked — whether it’s living things such as pets or livestock or other uncommon assets.
-Here, she shares her top considerations when it comes to seeing that your wishes are fulfilled and that your unique assets get the care they deserve.
+Drozdowski says that smooth transitions such as this are the result of carefully reviewing an estate plan to make sure nothing gets overlooked — whether it’s living things, such as pets or livestock, or other uncommon assets.
+Here, he shares his top considerations when it comes to seeing that your wishes are fulfilled and that your unique assets get the care they deserve.

 Before you put any details into your estate plan, take time to think through all the potential issues associated with each asset.